Respectify/respectify-wordpress/respectify/README.txt

 1. Go to the Plugins menu in the Wordpress admin interface, and select Add New Plugin
 2. Search for Respectify, and install
-3. In Settings > Respectify, add your the email and API key that you get from respectify.ai.
+3. In Settings > Respectify, add your the email and API key that you get from https://respectify.ai.
 (If you don't have one, create an account at https://respectify.ai.)
 4. That's it!

 == Changelog ==